danekf/league-api-playground/README.md

 In order to generate a key to use the Riot API, visit the [Riot developper website](https://developer.riotgames.com/).

 ## Set api key in environment
-rename "/src/environments/apiKeys.example" to apiKeys.ts and insert your API key generated in previous step, where indicated.
+Rename "/src/environments/apiKeys.example" to apiKeys.ts and insert your API key generated in previous step, where indicated.

 ## Project Roadmap